keizman/apk-middleware-replace-nonroot/API_DOCUMENTATION.md

 **Processing Behavior**:
 - Uses existing APK file from cache (no upload needed)
-- Processes with new SO file and creates new task entry
+- Processes with new SO files and creates new task entry
 - Saves result to index like normal upload
 - Original APK file must exist in uploads directory
+- **SO File Handling**:
+  - Empty/null URLs in `so_files` are automatically skipped (no error)
+  - At least one valid SO file URL is required
+  - All SO files are downloaded and validated before any replacement
+  - If ANY SO file download fails, the entire task fails immediately
+  - All SO files must match the specified architecture

 #### Error Responses